indexaboutmembershipwdpresourcesjoin

 Professional Development Review

 The Professional Development Review is one of the principal benefits of full membership of NAPTA and is an essential part of the Workforce Development Programme.
-It offers teaching assistants a quick, easy and valuable insight into their own capabilities, as well as indicating appropriate routes for professional advancement.
+It offers teaching and learning support staff a quick, easy and valuable insight into their own capabilities, as well as indicating appropriate routes for professional advancement.

-The Professional Development Review consists of a simple online questionnaire which teaching assistants complete.
+The Professional Development Review consists of a simple online questionnaire which teaching and learning support staff complete.
 The information from the questionnaire is then automatically generated into a detailed report.
-This sets out the perceived capabilities of the teaching assistant, compared with four key standards:
+This sets out the perceived capabilities of the member of staff, compared with four key standards:

-• the National Occupational Standards for Teaching/Classroom Assistants
+• the National Occupational Standards for Supporting Teaching and Learning in Schools

-• the National Vocational Qualification/Scottish Vocational Qualification (NVQ/SVQ) for Teaching/Classroom Assistants
+• the National Vocational Qualification/Scottish Vocational Qualification (NVQ/SVQ) for Supporting Teaching and Learning in Schools

 • the Professional Standards for Higher Level Teaching Assistant (HLTA) Status